wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 If data is not locally available, then the handler will first transit the local state to `S_D` to indicate that data is needed, but is missing locally.
-In this case, one of the two things will happen: Either a write back event already exists in the MSHR, which will be applied first to avoid the possible race condition, or no write back event is found, and a fetch to the upper level will be issued.
+In this case, one of the two things will happen: Either a write back event already exists in the MSHR, which will be promoted to the front of the MSHR and retried first to avoid the possible race condition, or no write back event is found, and a fetch to the upper level will be issued.
 In both cases, the event cannot be handled immediately, and it will just wait in the MSHR until the next retry.

 In the former case above, method `applyPendingReplacement()` is called to search and retry the write back event.